Do I need a "vaccine passport" to travel? | ExBulletin

 Ashish Jha, Dean of Public Health at Brown University, said: “How much?
 I don’t know.”
 He estimates that it’s about 80%.

-The US Centers for Disease Control and Prevention Relaxed other guidelines for vaccinated people..
+The US Centers for Disease Control and Prevention recommends that travel be banned in the following cases: Agency relaxed other guidelines For those who have been vaccinated.

-Other critics say that the certificate is mainly for people in wealthy countries and relatively wealthy people in each country, that is, most likely people who are likely to be vaccinated immediately and who are likely to have a smartphone.
-Says to bring benefits to.
+Other critics have said that the certificate is primarily for people in wealthy countries and relatively wealthy people in each country, who are most likely to be vaccinated quickly and most likely to have a smartphone.
+It is said to bring benefits.

 Lisa Eckenweiler, who teaches health ethics at George Mason University, said: She believes that if the health pass extends to work or school, it can be unfair.